unitycontainer/documentation/tutorials/registration/Type/type.md

 ## Creating object Instances

-Unity instantiates an objects by creating a resolve pipeline and executing the pipeline with passed in injection values.
+Unity instantiates an objects by creating a resolver pipeline and executing the pipeline with passed in injection values.
 Each pipeline consists of several steps with each step performing part of the initialization.

-How this pipeline is assembled and what values are injected is controlled by collection of [Injection Member](xref:Unity.Injection.InjectionMember) objects passed to registration method.
+How the pipeline is assembled and what values are injected is controlled by collection of [Injection Member](xref:Unity.Injection.InjectionMember) objects passed to registration method.
 The normal steps of the object creation process are:

 * [Constructor invocation and injection](xref:Tutorial.Injection.Constructor)
 * [Fields injection](xref:Tutorial.Injection.Field)